What is Spring?

 Andreessen Horowitz

-Andreessen Horowitz is a prominent venture capital firm known for investing in technology companies across various stages, often focusing on disruptive innovations and market leaders.
+Andreessen Horowitz is a prominent venture capital firm known for its investments in technology and software companies, often focusing on disruptive innovations and market leaders.

 Y Combinator

-Y Combinator is a highly selective startup accelerator that provides seed funding and mentorship to early-stage companies, helping them grow and secure further investment.
+Y Combinator is a highly selective startup accelerator that provides seed funding and mentorship to early-stage companies, known for backing successful tech ventures.

 What's next for Spring?